Gwgjnr/tictactoeproject/README.md

 ## Testing

+I have tested the code by doing the following:

+* Manually entered invalid values when asked for an input to check exceptions.
+* Passed Python code through the PEP8 checker and confirmed there was no issues.
+* Play tested on both the gitpod and Heroku terminal.

 ### Bugs

 #### Resolved Bugs

-* I found that the computers position would not appear on the board sometimes and this was due to me providing the randint with the range (1, 10).
-As the second number is inclusive this meant that the computer was selecting a position off the board.
+* I found that the computers position would not appear on the board sometimes which was due to me providing the randint with the range (1, 10).
+As the second number is inclusive this meant that the computer was to select a position off the board.

+* My Wincheck Def was not updating the winner variable, this was due to me forgetting to include global keyword within the def.

 #### Remaining Bugs